wghost/LongWar-Linux/LW-EW-LINUX-README.txt

 1. Run uninstall-LW.sh script to remove LW-EW and revert to previously backed up vanilla game.

-2. Script will delete all the modded files and restore original ones.
-This includes profile and vanilla saved games.
+2. Script will delete all the modded files and restore original ones, including profile and vanilla saved games.
 LW-EW saved games will be deleted.

 3. Default saved games location is ~/.local/share/feral-interactive/XCOM/XEW/savedata